Google Listing Verification| Hitchhikers Platform

 At a high level, Google has two methods of verification:

-Bulk Verification — you can apply for this if you are a chain with more than 10 locations with physical locations.
-Once approved, all entities you add to your account will automatically be verified, unless flagged by Google’s algorithms as suspicious or a duplicate.
+Automatic Verification: You can apply for this if you are a chain with more than 10 locations with physical locations.
+All of your listings will be published and verified as soon as you update or add them through Yext, unless flagged by Google’s algorithms as suspicious or a duplicate.

 You can learn more about Google’s verification policies in Google’s Verify your local business listing on Google article.
 As a trusted partner with Google, Yext can help assist and advise you through the process but Google has ultimate say on your verification status.

-Bulk verification is available for any brands with more than 10 locations and that have a physical presence where customers can visit during the stated business hours.
-If you are a service area only business, unfortunately you will not be eligible for bulk verification and will need to use single location verification.
+Automatic verification is available for any brands with more than 10 locations and that have a physical presence where customers can visit during the stated business hours.
+If you are a service area only business, unfortunately you will not be eligible for automatic verification and will need to use single location verification.

 Single Location Verification